 “I’m comfortable with my wall”

-I met with a young lady who had recently figured out she was holding up an invisible ”wall” between herself and others in order to keep from getting hurt.
+I met with a young lady who had recently figured out she was holding up an invisible wall between herself and others in order to keep from getting hurt.
 Painful losses in her life had left her fearful of losing another person close to her and this wall was defense mechanism.
 Evident to her and to me, this wall was keeping her from meaningful friendships, some that could even help her to heal from her past.
 “I’m comfortable with my wall” she shared.
-This wall was part of her for many years and there was so much fear and discomfort in the thought of pulling down the wall.
+This wall was part of her for many years, and there was so much fear and discomfort in the thought of pulling down the wall.

 “I’ve been taking care of him for so long”

 A mother sat in my office while we discussed parenting techniques and her frustrations about her son’s behavior.
 She described her newest plan in behavior modification.
 While the plan was a decent idea, I wasn’t sure she was ready to do what was needed to make it work.
-She desparately desired for her child to display some responsibility and ability to handle some developmentaly appropriate self-care tasks.
+She desperately wanted her child to display some responsibility and ability to handle some developmentally appropriate self-care tasks.
 This new behavior plan simply put the responsibility on her son to make choices and deal with the consequences.
 For example, if he cleaned his room in the morning he could play basketball after school.
 Simple, right?
 Not so much.
 Mom had become so accustomed to being in control, so used to monitoring his actions and REMINDING him to clean his room, that committing not to continue in this role proved harder than she expected.
 I bet this sounds familiar to many parents.

-These are just a couple examples of people faced with the reality that their comfort zone may be their greatest hurdle (at that moment).
+These are just a couple of examples of people who were faced with the reality that their comfort zone may be their greatest hurdle (at that moment).
 Success in therapy, as in life, is about gaining strength to move out of our comfort zone.
 It’s when my clients express discomfort that I know we are getting some real work done.
 I know they are moving out of their place of comfort, beyond what they know and into a place of newness and personal empowerment.

-So how do we reach beyond our comfort zone, our place of safety?
+How do we reach beyond our comfort zone, our place of safety?

-* First, identify where your comfort zone resides.
-Are you a parent who tells your child to be independent, but sends a message that you still want control?
+- First, identify where your comfort zone resides.
+Are you a parent who tells your child to be independent but sends a message that you still want control?
 Are you stuck in an unhealthy, unhappy relationship because you are afraid of what is on the other side?
 Are you stalling on a desirable career move because you have been at the same company for so long?

-* Write down your decision and the reasons for your choice.
+- Write down your decision and the reasons for your choice.
 You will need to reflect back to this during your journey.

-* Give yourself credit for your efforts.
-You are strong and you are brave!
+- Give yourself credit for your efforts.
+You are strong, and you are brave!